JuneWprog/nextjs-tutorial/README.md

 ```

-Global error need to  work in production environment
+- Global error need to  work in production mode
+- global-error requires html and body tags to be rendered
 ```bs
 npm run build
 npm run start